ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode-instantiate](images/xchaincode-success-instantiate.png)

-8. To double check that the debug package was instantiated onto the local Hyperledger Fabric peer, navigate to the IBM Blockchain Platform view in VSCode, and look for the debug smart contract in the `Local Fabric Ops` panel:
+8. To double check that the debug package was instantiated onto the local Hyperledger Fabric peer, navigate to the IBM Blockchain Platform view in VSCode, and look for the debug smart contract package in the `Local Fabric Ops` panel (Note: you may have to refresh that panel to see the new package):

 ![VSCode-xchaincode50](images/xchaincode50.png)